 Bus services are available only for students whose Individual Education Plan (IEP) requires transportation as a related service.
-To request these services, please contact your child's teacher.
+To request these services, please contact either the Preschool Director or the Head of Transportation.
+A Transportation Form will need to be completed and on file with the Transportation Department prior to transportation services starting.
 Transportation will contact parents when arrangements have been finalized.
 Children arriving on busses will be met by a staff member and escorted into the building for safety purposes.
 Children will also be escorted out at the end of the day.
 If transportation issues arise, we urge you to consult with your child's teacher, who will assist you in contacting the transportation department to resolve issues.